Biodiversity and Ecology

 Thursday, June 12: Participant Talks and Guest Speakers, 5 pm; Vernissage, 6 pm

-The Berlin ECHO Academy will conclude with the Reverb Event: Biodiversity in Action at the gallery of the University of Europe.
+The Berlin ECHO Academy concluded with the Reverb Event: Biodiversity in Action at the gallery of the University of Europe.

-The event will be accompanied by discussions and keynote speeches on biodiversity and cohabitation with nature
+The Reverb event was accompanied by discussions and keynote speeches on biodiversity and cohabitation with nature

 - viewed from a non-human perspective - featuring experts, artists, and changemakers.